vortexntnu/vortex-auv/auv_setup/README.md

 * thrusters: Thruster configs for different thruster types

 ### Launch
 This package contains a launchfile for each specific AUV.
-Additionally the pc.launch file is to be used on the topside computer that the joystick is connected to, for ROV operations.
+Additionally the topside.launch file is to be used on the topside computer that the joystick is connected to, for ROV operations.

 For the AUV launchfiles, the following parameters can be used: